Click the images to see them larger above!

 Get the facts about Acute Lymphoblastic Leukemia (ALL) and how our research projects are making a difference.Learn More »

-Alexandra is a 21-year-old student at UCLA majoring in molecular, cell and developmental biology and minoring in English literature.
+Alexandra is a UCLA graduate who majored in molecular, cell and developmental biology with a minor in English literature.
 She has been diagnosed with three different types of cancer throughout her life and beat them all!
 She is very happy, involved and likes to be outdoors.
-She’s always enjoyed reading and writing, especially since being in the hospital, and is currently active on the UCLA campus working as an undergraduate researcher with genetic blood disorders.
-She wants to continue her research and eventually attend medical school to become a physician.
-She’s been so inspired by the people who have taken care of her that she hopes to do the same for others.
+She’s always enjoyed reading and writing, especially since being in the hospital, and was very active on the UCLA campus working as an undergraduate researcher with genetic blood disorders.
+She is continuing her research in San Francisco and plans to eventually attend medical school to become a physician.
+She’s been so inspired by the people who have taken care of her that she hopes to do the same for others and pursue a career in oncology.

-Alexandra was diagnosed with acute lymphoblastic leukemia (ALL) when she was 2-years-old after her parents noticed symptoms upon moving to America.
-Five years later, an abnormal fracture in her humerus bone led to the diagnosis of Ewing's sarcoma in her right arm.
+Alexandra was diagnosed with acute lymphoblastic leukemia (ALL) when she was 2 years old after her parents noticed symptoms upon moving to America.
+Five years later, an abnormal fracture in her humerus bone led to the diagnosis of Ewing sarcoma in her right arm.
 After being closely monitored for many years, abnormalities in her scans revealed a third diagnosis of spindle cell sarcoma.

-She received chemotherapy for her leukemia, followed by chemotherapy and radiation for the Ewing's sarcoma and finally surgery and radiation for spindle cell sarcoma.
+She received chemotherapy for her leukemia, followed by chemotherapy and radiation for the Ewing sarcoma and finally surgery and radiation for spindle cell sarcoma.

 Cancer defined her childhood for many years, but it ultimately made Alexandra who she is today.
 She is stronger, smarter and better because of her experiences.